DeJon Jarreau: College career

-Houston

 For his sophomore season, Jarreau transferred to Houston.
 As a sophomore, he averaged 8.7 points, 3.8 rebounds and 3.3 assists per game and was named American Athletic Conference (AAC) Sixth Man of the Year.
 On February 1, 2020, he was ejected from a game against Cincinnati for biting the leg of an opposing player and received a one-game suspension.
 In his junior season, Jarreau averaged nine points, 4.3 rebounds and 3.7 assists per game.
 He declared for the 2020 NBA draft before withdrawing his name and returning to college.
 On March 12, 2021, Jarreau recorded 15 points, 10 rebounds and 10 assists in a 77–52 win over Tulane at the AAC tournament quarterfinals.
 It was the first triple-double by a Houston player since Bo Outlaw in 1993 and the first in AAC Tournament history.
 As a senior, Jarreau averaged 10.6 points, 5.4 rebounds, 4.3 assists and 1.3 steals per game.
 He was named AAC Defensive Player of the Year as well as Second Team All-AAC.

 Professional career

-Indiana Pacers (2021)
+Indiana Pacers / Fort Wayne Mad Ants (2021)

 After going undrafted in the 2021 NBA draft, he joined the Miami Heat for the 2021 NBA Summer League.
 Following a strong Summer League performance, he was signed to a two-way contract by the Indiana Pacers on August 24, 2021.
 Under the terms of the deal, he split time between the Pacers and their NBA G League affiliate, the Fort Wayne Mad Ants.
 On December 15, he was waived after playing just one minute of one game for the Pacers.